sbb-design-systems/lyne-components/src/components/sbb-dialog/readme.md

 Note that it is necessary to pass the event object to the `open()` method to allow the dialog to detect whether it has been opened by click or keyboard, so that the focus can be better handled.

-To dismiss the dialog you need to get a reference to the `<sbb-dialog>` element and call the `close(result?: any, target?: HTMLElement)` method, which will close the dialog element and emit a close event with an optional result as a payload.
+To dismiss the dialog, you need to get a reference to the `<sbb-dialog>` element and call the `close(result?: any, target?: HTMLElement)` method, which will close the dialog element and emit a close event with an optional result as a payload.
 You can also indicate that an element within the dialog content should close the dialog when clicked by marking it with the `sbb-dialog-close` attribute.

 ### Usage notes

 The default `z-index` of the component is set to `1000`; to specify a custom stack order, the `z-index` can be changed by defining the CSS variable `--sbb-dialog-z-index`.